spryker/spryker-docs/_includes/pbc/all/install-features/202311.0/install-the-service-points-feature.md

 | service_type_key  | ✓ | string    | pickup            | Unique key of the service type.   |
 | is_active         | ✓ | bool      | 0                 | Defines if the service is active. |

-2. Enable data imports at your configuration file—for example:
+2. Enable the data imports per your configuration file—for example:

 **data/import/local/full_EU.yml**